-Prior to this offering, our executive officers, directors, director nominees, holders of 5% or more of our capital stock and their respective affiliates together beneficially owned approximately 93.0% of our voting stock and, upon consummation of this offering, that same group will together hold approximately 67.0% of our outstanding voting stock, assuming no exercise of the underwriters' overallotment option, no exercise of outstanding options and after giving effect to the issuance of shares in this offering, assuming \$25 million of shares are purchased in this offering by our existing stockholders, at an assumed initial public offering price of \$6.00 per share.
+Prior to this offering, our executive officers, directors, director nominees, holders of 5% or more of our capital stock and their respective affiliates together beneficially owned approximately 91.9% of our voting stock and, upon consummation of this offering, that same group will together hold approximately % of our outstanding voting stock, assuming no exercise of the underwriters' overallotment option, no exercise of outstanding options and after giving effect to the issuance of shares in this offering.

 This significant concentration of share ownership may adversely affect the trading price for our common stock because investors often perceive disadvantages in owning stock in companies with controlling stockholders.
 As a result, these stockholders, if they acted together, could significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 These stockholders may be able to determine all matters requiring stockholder approval.
 The interests of these stockholders may not always coincide with our interests or the interests of other stockholders.
-This may also prevent or discourage unsolicited acquisition proposals or offers for our common stock that other stockholders may feel are in their best interest and our large stockholders may act in a manner that advances their best interests and not necessarily those of other stockholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.
+This may also prevent or discourage unsolicited acquisition proposals or offers for our common stock that other stockholders may act in a manner that advances their best interests and not necessarily those of other stockholders, including seeking a premium value for their common stock, and might affect the prevailing market price for our common stock.